The ‘Parallel Pandemic’: Clinicians May Face Post-Traumatic Stress

 “It creates great distress for the nurses when families can’t be there,” he says.
 “The nurses worked very hard to bring that humanity in even when visitors were not allowed.”

-Vanderbilt routinely contacts workers in home quarantine, including medical checks and counseling.
+Vanderbilt routinely reaches out to workers in home quarantine, including medical checks and counseling.

 In addition, Kendall and staff are continuing support programs, like an ongoing meeting with the cardiac intensive care unit to discuss challenging incidents.
 They added wellness checkups for all workers on COVID-19 units, but noticed a surprising development.